HIST-1302 Β· Unit 01 Β· Ch. 17–20

 Obj 6: Railroads β€” America's First Big Business

-Railroads were the first industry to require massive capital, complex management, and nationwide coordination β€” making them the model for modern corporations.
-The government supported growth with land grants (millions of acres) and loans.
+Railroads were the first industry to require massive capital, complex management, and nationwide coordination.
+The government supported growth with land grants and loans.
 The transcontinental railroad was completed at Promontory Summit, Utah (1869) β€” Central Pacific (west) met Union Pacific (east).
-Railroad growth connected national markets but also created dangerous monopolies.

 Transcontinental RR 1869 land grants Promontory Summit